waggle-sensor/pywaggle/waggle/plugin/README.md

 This class provides the same interface as waggle.plugin.Plugin, but will print results to the console rather than interacting with the message pipeline.

-It is intended to be used for local development and testing without needing to run a full node environment.
+It's intended for local development and testing without needing to run the full node environment.

 ## Basic Example